-In order to test the efficiency of our method on a real example, we applied this comparative approach to the construction of a RH map of a whole canine chromosome (CFA2 - figure 4) using a set of 426 markers typed on the RHDF9000 dog radiation hybrid panel [12].
+In order to test the efficiency of our method on a real example, we applied this comparative approach to the construction of a RH map of a whole canine chromosome (CFA2 - figure 5) using a set of 426 markers typed on the RHDF9000 dog radiation hybrid panel (Hitte et al., 2005).
 The human genome sequence was used as a reference map.
-As the RH markers consisted essentially in gene-based fragments, the corresponding orthologous position was determined for all 426 markers using a simple reciprocal best hit principle with the human gene catalog [13].
+As the RH markers consisted essentially in gene-based fragments, the corresponding orthologous position was determined for all 426 markers using a simple reciprocal best hit principle with the human gene catalog (Kirkness et al., 2003).
 The 426 markers cover the entire canine chromosome 2 (87 Mb) corresponding to a marker every 200kb on average.
 We constructed RH maps of CFA2 using both the simple 2-point RH method and the comparative 2-point approach.
-The comparative mapping approach showed a clear improvement over the simple 2-point method in that the proposed map was in better agreement with the dog genome sequence [14] than the map built using the simple 2-point RH mapping approach.
-An illustration of this improvement is given in figure 4.
+The comparative mapping approach showed a clear improvement over the simple 2-point method in that the proposed map was in better agreement with the dog genome sequence (Lindblad-Toh et al., 2005) than the map built using the simple 2point RH mapping approach.
+An illustration of this improvement is given in figure 5.

-8 Discussion
+8 DISCUSSION

-As frequently pointed out [1,3,4], and illustrated in the previous sections, the major impediments to producing dense high-quality RH maps are the adequation of the panel resolution power to the number of markers to be mapped and experimental data quality and not computation.
+As frequently pointed out (Agarwala et al., 2000; Ben-Dor and Chor, 1997; Ben-Dor et al., 2000), and illustrated in the previous sections, the major impediments to producing dense high-quality RH maps are the panel resolution power and experimental data quality and not computation.
 The traditional avenue to overcome this problem is the construction of framework maps: only a subset of markers is ordered with the counterpart that the proposed order is significantly better (usually in a ratio of 1000:1 of the likelihood) than all other orders with the same markers.
 Unfortunately this has a cost as the remaining unplaced markers (typically 50 to 80% of initial dataset) are then positioned into bins of confindence leading to a placement map which may encounter many discrepancies with the true order.
 We propose here a novel approach that defines a new objective function which takes into account the information provided by a closely related completely sequenced genome: a genome for which an exhaustive map is available.
 The efficiency of the method is clearly dependent on the evolutionary distance between the reference genome and the genome one wishes to map but also on the quality of orthologous relationships.
-The proposed objective function performs significantly better than the simple 2-point approach, or traditional approach as opposed to comparative, on both simulated and real data for the range of parameters typically observed for the mammalian species (relative low number of breakpoints and ability to detect orthology relationships).
+The proposed objective function performs significantly better than the simple 2-point likelihood on both simulated and real data for the range of parameters typically observed for the mammalian species (relative low number of breakpoints and ability to detect orthology relationships).
 While the experiments are here restricted to the comparison with the simple 2-point approach of RH mapping, our purpose was to demonstrate the benefits of incorporating comparative mapping information in an existing statistical framework, principle which should be applicable to other RH mapping strategies.